 Shopping in Dar

-Finally, let's discuss what you should buy in the local stores and souvenir shops to have a nice memory of Dar es Salaam.
+Finally, let's discuss what you should buy in the local stores and souvenir shops to remember your time in Dar es Salaam.

 Fish or seafood in the local fish market is not likely to be brought home, but buying a curious trinket in the Kariakoo market is more realistic.
-More so, if you pay attention not only to trinkets but the things that will stay with you for a long time, such as a bright piece of clothing or swatch of traditional Tanzanian cloth.
+One of the things that will stay with you for a long time could be a bright piece of clothing or swatch of traditional Tanzanian cloth.

-The best and definitely the most relevant gift for yourself or someone you love will be a piece of tanzanite, a mineral mined only in Tanzania.
-This beautiful mineral is of blue hues, from sapphire-blue to ultramarine blue and sometimes purple.
-One can buy individual stones as a keepsake, as well as finished jewelry pieces with the minerals for gems.
-In case of poor understanding of what a jeweler’s tanzanite looks like, please look up Tiffany collections with those stones on Google, or search the Web for the pics of Elizabeth Taylor, the Cleopatra of Hollywood.
-She adored the jewelry and was all in favor of tanzanite once it had been discovered in the 1960s.
-Tanzanite, when deftly faceted, and then worn by girls, has an exquisitely simple and elegant look.
+The best and definitely the most relevant gift for yourself or someone you love will be a piece of tanzanite, a gemstone mined only in Tanzania.
+This beautiful gem is blue-hued, ranging from sapphire-blue to ultramarine blue and sometimes almost purple.
+One can buy individual stones as a keepsake, as well as finished jewelry pieces from earrings to necklaces or rings.
+If you are unfamiliar with Tanzanite, look up a photo of Elizabeth Taylor, the Cleopatra of Hollywood.
+She adored the unique jewelry and was all in favor of tanzanite once it had been discovered in the 1960s.
+Tanzanite, when deftly faceted has an exquisitely simple and elegant look.

 The Europeans who lived in Dar es Salaam at that time paid attention to the distinctive artist and began to buy his works and arrange exhibitions.
-Shortly after, Tingatinga's life ended tragically, but his friends and followers developed the artist's original style, which became famous by his name.
+Shortly after, Tingatinga's life ended tragically, but his friends and followers developed the artist's original style, which became famous.
 Now it is a very popular direction in contemporary art, known far beyond the borders of Swahili culture and even all of Africa.

-Buy a colorful painting made in the Tinga Tinga style by a contemporary artist from Dar es Salaam, and it will be recognized as a sign of good taste among tourists looking for an opportunity to touch the culture of Tanzania and contribute to its development.
+Buy a colorful painting made in the Tinga Tinga style by a contemporary artist from Dar es Salaam, and it will be recognized as a sign of good taste.
 You can find interesting pieces in the gallery of the local Tinga Tinga Arts Cooperative Society, located in the heart of the Oyster Bay neighborhood.

 A Glimpse into History of Dar es Salaam

-Strictly, this could be the end of the story about Dar es Salaam, but the picture would not be complete without at least a brief dive into the city's history.
-In addition, it is now even more interesting to know what causes Dar to be not only the most populous city in Tanzania and all of East Africa but also one of the fastest-growing cities in Africa and the world.
+While this could be the end of the story about Dar es Salaam, the picture would not be complete without a brief dive into the city's history.
+In addition, it is now even more interesting to know what causes Dar to be not only the most populous city in Tanzania and all of East Africa, but also one of the fastest-growing cities in the world

 The Heart of Swahili Coast

-Dar es Salaam lies in the heart of the Swahili Coast (even if we look at it as broadly as possible and include the southern coast of the continent and part of the coast of the Arabian Peninsula).
-The main activity here was trade.
+Dar es Salaam lies in the heart of the Swahili Coast .
+The main activity that made the port important was trade.
 This is only logical since there have always been sea trade routes along the eastern coast of Africa.
 The northern territory of the East African coast is part of the maritime Silk Road.

-Trade relations with Arabs and Asians strongly influenced the Swahili culture in many different aspects: language development, the rapid growth of education, access to many vital resources through trade, extreme wealth for local elites, borrowing of religious practices, and new types of craftsmanship.
-These phenomena rapidly developed among the Swahili Coast peoples giving them a tremendous advantage over the continental African population, which traditionally continued to live a tribal way of life and engage in hunting, cattle breeding, and farming.
-The coastal peoples put themselves above the continental Africans, considering the latter to be uncultured (which explains well the participation of the Swahili peoples in the slave trade with "their fellows," i.e., Africans from the inland).
+Trade relations with Arabs and Asians strongly influenced the Swahili culture in many different aspects: language development, the rapid growth of education, access to vital resources through trade, extreme wealth for local elites, borrowing of religious practices, and new types of craftsmanship.
+These phenomena rapidly developed among the Swahili Coast peoples giving them a tremendous advantage over the continental African population, which continued to live a more traditional way of life, usually involving hunting, cattle breeding, and farming.
+The coastal peoples put themselves above the continental Africans, considering the latter to be uncultured (which explains, in some respect, the participation of the Swahili peoples in the slave trade with "their fellows," i.e., Africans from the mainland).

-The greatest influence on Swahili culture was that of the Arab world, which greatly enriched the local language and brought Islam along.
+The biggest influence on Swahili culture was that of the Arab world, which greatly enriched the local language and furthered the religion of Islam.
 Thanks to excavations in ancient Swahili towns, we know that stone mosques were built here as early as the 8th century AD.
-The influence of Indian and Persian cultures is noticeable, and the fact of the influence of German culture and later the British culture (colonial period) is undeniable.
+The influence of Indian and Persian cultures is noticeable, and the fact of the influence of German culture and later the British culture (colonial period) is undeniable, as well.

 City Founding and Colonial Capital

 The rapid development of the city as an important port as well as a starting point for the new Tanganyika Railroad was greatly influenced by the German Empire, which from 1884 began to colonize East Africa.
 Following the defeat in World War I, Germany ceded the territory of its colony to Britain and Belgium.
-Thus, Dar es Salaam came under the British influence, becoming the capital of Tanganyika, considered after World War I as a League of Nations Mandate Territory and after World War II as a UN Trust Territory.
+Thus, Dar es Salaam came under British influence, becoming the capital of Tanganyika.
+After World War I it was considered as a League of Nations Mandate Territory and after World War II as a UN Trust Territory.

 A large number of people came to the city during British rule from British India, as well as from Britain itself and partly from other parts of Europe.
-Most of them settled in the Oyster Bay area (aka Coco Beach, where the city's best beach, Coco Beach, is located).
-That is what made the area the most Europeanized and furthermore, attractive to tourists.
+Most of them settled in the Oyster Bay area (aka Coco Beach, where the city's best beach is located).
+That is what made the area Europeanized and furthermore, attractive as a tourist destination.

 The Capital of Independent Tanzania

-After World War II, the city started to grow rapidly, and when Tanganyika gained independence and was soon united with Zanzibar, Dar es Salaam began a new growth spurt, becoming the capital of the United Republic of Tanzania.
-The city slowed down its development a tad during the period of the socialist experiment (the ujamaa of Julius Nyerere), as the government encouraged people to stay on their land and farm together.
-The era of rural lifestyle had definitively passed, which is true about our world on a global scale; so, the Ujamaa was forgotten in the 1980s, and the coast was flooded with young people in search of a better life.
+After World War II, the city started to grow rapidly.
+When Tanganyika gained independence and was united with Zanzibar, Dar es Salaam began a new growth spurt, becoming the capital of the United Republic of Tanzania.
+The city slowed down its development slightly during the period of the socialist experiment (the Ujamaa of Julius Nyerere), as the government encouraged people to stay on their land and farm together.
+The era of rural lifestyle had definitely passed, so, the Ujamaa was forgotten in the 1980s, and the coast was flooded with young people in search of a better life.

-In the 1990s, another attempt was made to balance the overpopulated Dar es Salaam and the emptying center of mainland Tanzania: in 1996, the capital was officially relocated to the city of Dodoma, which is in the center of the nation.
+In the 1990s, another attempt was made to balance the overpopulated Dar es Salaam and to encourage relocation to rural areas of Tanzania.
+In 1996, the capital was officially relocated to the city of Dodoma, which is in the center of the nation.
 Virtually all government offices, embassies, and businesses refused to move to the underdeveloped city and remained by the Indian Ocean coast.
 Thirty years later, we can see that Dar remains the most developed city in the country and the de facto capital in terms of culture, economy, and even politics.

 Dar es Salaam, a Universal Hot Spot